 Recreational or Lifestyle Exercise

-stages of arthritis in thumbhow to stages of arthritis in thumb for Key Messages from the Surgeon General’s Report on Physical Activity
+inexpensive dinner ideashow to inexpensive dinner ideas for Key Messages from the Surgeon General’s Report on Physical Activity

 Physical activity need not be strenuous to achieve health benefits.
 Older adults can obtain significant health benefits with moderate amounts of physical activity, preferably daily.
 A moderate amount of activity can be obtained in longer sessions of moderately intense activities (such as walking) or in accumulating shorter sessions of more vigorous activities (such as fast walking or stair walking).